anshul-17/Iris_Prediction_with_gui/README.md

 	The Iris dataset is available in the public domain and is commonly used for testing classification algorithms.

-	#if any user finds any problem you can contact rahugagan26@gmail.com am happy to help
+	#If you encounter any issues or have questions, feel free to contact me at rahugagan26@gmail.com.
+I’m happy to help!
+ 	#1.
+Download the `.csv` dataset file (from the provided link or Kaggle).
-	#download the .csv file and .ipynb file upload that file in Jupyter and then run
+	 2. Upload the `.csv` file and the provided `.ipynb` file to Jupyter Notebook.
 	#install all the Important libraries
 	#I have attached the data and you can download that from Kaggle